OutSystems/docs-odc/src/eap/manage-platform-app-lifecycle/filter-ip.md

 1. Click the ellipsis (3-dots) to the right of the IP filter name, then click the **Delete** button to display a confirmation popup.

 1. Click **Delete** again to display the list of IP filters without the deleted filter.
+It may take some time for the changes to be effective for the apps.